DockBoss/Execution-API-Spec/data/eth_feeHistory.md

 * list 0-99 works, 0-100 works returns 101 points per, 0-99,99,99,99 returns 105 points

 * Does not work in the array is not in accending order, but allows repeats and adds duplicates to the return value
-    * got 140 returns so far
+    * got 140 returns so far probably no upper limit
+    * only works with numbers less than 101